-Your Association has been asked to share in the national recognition of Pastors and it is to the Association that your church will commend you.
-You will find it helpful to ask your Regional Minister for details of the national recognition process and training for Pastors.
+Your Association has been asked to share in the national recognition of Preachers and it is to the Association that your church will commend you.
+You will find it helpful to ask your Regional Minister for details of the recognition process and training for Preachers.

-The Baptist Union currently maintains a list, published each year in the Baptist Union Directory, of those who are nationally recognised as called and gifted by God for pastoral ministry among the churches of the Union.
+The Baptist Union currently maintains a list (available on our website) of those who are recognised as called and gifted by God for the ministry of preaching among the churches of the Union.